 What is the best way to dispose of statements?

-When you are ready to dispose of your statements, security is still an important consideration.
-For hard copy statements, you don’t want to simply throw them in the trash.
+When you’re ready to dispose of your statements, security is still an important consideration.
+For hard-copy statements, you don’t want to simply throw them in the trash.
 Doing so could make your information readily available to dumpster-diving identity thieves.
 Instead, shred your statements before you throw them away.
 This makes the information on the statement unreadable and protects your personal information.

-If you don’t have a paper shredder, you may want to invest in one.
-You can buy one for around $30.
-If you’re not ready to make that investment, you could take your documents to a copy shop, like Office Depot, that offers shredding services.
+If you don’t have a paper shredder, you can buy one for around $30.
+If you’re not ready to make that investment, you could take your documents to a copy shop, like Staples or Office Depot, that offers shredding services.
 You can also shred your documents by hand or using scissors.
 Just make sure you cut the statements in a way that vital information is not readable.

 Managing online statements

-Make sure you are thoroughly reading through each of your monthly statements.
-Going through your monthly charges can help you establish an accurate budget for your spending.
-You can also make sure that statement credits and points or miles are calculated correctly.
-And most importantly, you can make sure that the charges listed are accurate.
+Make sure you read through each of your monthly statements.
+Going through your monthly charges can help you establish a budget, and check that statement credits and points or miles are calculated correctly.
+Most importantly, you can make sure the charges listed are accurate.
 If you notice any discrepancies, report them to your issuer immediately.
-It may be a signal that your account has been exposed to an identity thief.
+It may indicate that your account has been exposed to an identity thief.